skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 Mistress Myran Alidia was the sole ruler of Khelberg.
 With the other members of the triumvirate defeated, she now became Queen Alidia.
 Her blindness made her fearful and filled her with a lust for vengeance.
-Her injury pained her at all times, no no healer could undo the damage she had suffered.
+Her injury pained her at all times, and no healer could undo the damage she had suffered.
 She came to hate and despise all humans for Lorman's betrayal.

 The injury dealt her by Lorman had both stolen her sight and disfigured her.
 She became reclusive, and ordered that the windows of